 Situated directly above Pike Place Market, The Emerald is one of downtown Seattle’s most highly anticipated condominium buildings.
-Managed by the all-female design team of Julia Nagele of HEWITT Architecture and Susan Marinello of Susan Marinello Interiors, it is the tallest building on the West Coast, rising 40 stories high with breathtaking views of Puget Sound.
+Managed by the all-female design team of Julia Nagele of HEWITT Architecture and Susan Marinello of Susan Marinello Interiors, it is the tallest building on the West Coast designed by a female architect, rising 40 stories high with breathtaking views of Puget Sound.

 Working among other women was an empowering experience for Nagele and Marinello.
 “We come from a male-dominated industry, which is why The Emerald is a milestone for women in architecture and design,” Nagele comments.
 The team worked carefully to create interior spaces that complemented the city’s dynamic surroundings, notes Marinello.
 “The views from all sides, of water, mountains, sun, building lights and the ever-changing Seattle weather, dictated a quieter interior palette that is complementary to the views.”